AlCalzone/ioBroker.zwave2/README.md

   * Added a configuration file for `Everspring AC301`
   * Removed parameter #5 from `Aeon Labs ZW130` because it doesn't seem to be supported in any firmware version
   * In addition to real serial ports, serial-over-tcp connections (e.g. by using `ser2net`) are now supported.
 Use these `ser2net` settings to host a serial port: `<external-port>:raw:0:<path-to-serial>:115200 8DATABITS NONE 1STOPBIT`
+  * Fixed a crash that could occur when assembling a partial message while the driver is not ready yet.

 ### 1.6.3 (2020-09-04)
 * Further performance optimization